chrisnharvey/magicLAMP/README.md

 ## Goals of this project

-- To use the official upstream containers with minimal modifications
+- To use the official upstream containers (where possible) with minimal modifications
 - To be easy to modify for your own needs
 - To include tools that makes development faster